MarkusPfundstein/mcp-obsidian/README.md

 - Default port is 27124 if not specified
 - Default host is 127.0.0.1 if not specified

+### MCP Transport

+The server uses stdio transport by default.
+To expose it over HTTP instead, set the transport via either command-line arguments or environment variables:

+- Environment: set `MCP_TRANSPORT=streamable-http` (recommended) or `MCP_TRANSPORT=http`.
+You can also configure `MCP_HTTP_HOST`, `MCP_HTTP_PORT`, `MCP_HTTP_ROOT_PATH`, and `MCP_HTTP_ALLOW_ORIGINS` (comma-separated) for advanced setups.
+- Command line: pass `--transport streamable-http` (or `--transport http`) when launching, together with optional `--http-host`, `--http-port`, `--http-root-path`, and repeated `--http-allow-origins` flags.

+When running over HTTP, remember to install and expose the server on a host/port reachable by your client.
+Streamable HTTP serves requests on the `/mcp` path; SSE mode exposes `/sse` (with client messages posted to `/messages/`).
+Streamable HTTP requires a build of `mcp` that includes streamable transport support—if it is missing the server now provides a clear error.

 ## Quickstart

 ### Install